RTHyman/audio-program/README.md

 <img src="/images/enclosure/enclosure_painted.jpg" height="500">

-## testing wiring and software

-Note: It is generally considered good practice to test your wiring and software *before* you assemble your electronics, typically this involves using a breadboard and the raspberry pi zero with jumper cables.
-Unfortunately due to the fact that you need to solder to attach the speaker bonnet to the leds/buttons, I'm going to skip complete instructions for brevity and because testing all the parts for this project would add a lot more hassle with soldering.
-However, I will reccomend that you at least test one of the pushbutton led and button capabilities, to better understand how they work.

 ### testing wiring

+To make things simple, we will only be testing a pushbutton directly to the Pi, we will not be testing the speaker bonnet.
+This is not a necessary step but will help you ensure that at least one of your buttons is working and help you understand how it works.

 For a reference on Raspberry Pi GPIO please see the [official reference here](https://www.raspberrypi.org/documentation/usage/gpio/)